joegreen88/mysql-version-control/README.md

 mysql-version-control
 =====================

 A crude version control system for a mysql database.

-## Installation
-Use composer.
-Add `"smrtr/mysql-version-control": "~1.0"` to the `requires` section of your project's composer.json then run `composer update`.
+Install by running `composer require smrtr/mysql-version-control:~1.0`.

 ## Configuration
 Your database configuration will be stored at `<project_root>/db/db.ini`.
 In this file you will define a list of